zaher/arduino_projects/InductorMeter/README.md

 # Inductor Meter

-This project for Arduino Uno to measure unknown inductors between 10 - 500 uH
+This project for Arduino Uno to measure unknown inductors between 10 - 500 uH Reading result through computer by serial/usb, i did not added any display.

 You need to recalibrate your 1uF to get good results.
 Or you can add a bigger size of capacitor like 2uH or more.